What Robin Wall Kimmerer's line means on an ordinary Tuesday.

 It also, if we are honest, sits mostly as a quote on a page, doing the kind of work quotes do, which is to sound right without asking much of us.
 This essay is an attempt to ask something of it.
 The question is not what the line means in the abstract.
 The question is what it looks like on a Tuesday.

 The wellness industry, for understandable reasons of where the money is, has taught most readers to approach well-being as something to optimize inside the envelope of a single body.
-Sleep better.
-Eat cleaner.
-Train harder.
-Meditate longer.
-The products are arranged around one person, the customer, acting on one life, the customer's.
-Some of these products are genuinely useful.
-The frame is the problem.
+The products line up accordingly: sleep apps, fitness trackers, supplement subscriptions, productivity stacks.
+Some are useful at the margins.
+The deeper trouble is structural, not product-shaped.

 Both the research and the traditions disagree with the frame.
 The Harvard Study of Adult Development, after tracking two cohorts of participants for more than eighty years, reports that the strongest predictor of a life going well is the quality of a person's close relationships, by a wide margin.
 Julianne Holt-Lunstad's meta-analyses on loneliness put the mortality risk of chronic social isolation at roughly the level of smoking fifteen cigarettes a day.
 These are quiet findings, not headline ones.
 They accumulate slowly and hold up over decades.